hackersanddesigners/HDSA2015/glossary.markdown

 + cyberfeminism -
 + putti: windows version of terminal –
 + ssh access to a server -
-+ terminal command
++ terminal commands:
 -> /home/your_name
   ls /home -> gives a list of every folder in /hma every folder in -> /home to move around -> cd pwd -> terminal command man bash (manual)
++ figlet word -> visualizing a word